 And you need to create and implement an intelligent strategy to get you there.

-Maybe your goal is to retire at the age of 60 with $2 million in the bank and enough to sustain yourself financially deep into your twilight years.
+Maybe your goal is to retire at 60 with $2 million in the bank and enough to sustain yourself financially deep into your twilight years.
 That $2 million will take a long time to save up.
 Start with a smaller goal, like simply opening a savings account.

 As you take each step forward towards your grand goal of $2 million, celebrate it.
 Reward yourself, acknowledge your achievement and motivate yourself to keep going.

 Your goals can be whatever you want them to be.
 Perhaps you want to buy yourself a new car or the latest gaming console; it doesn’t matter.
-As long as you’ve clearly defined your goal, established a direction, and broken it down into smaller steps or stages, you’re on the right track.
+You’re on the right track as long as you’ve clearly defined your goal, established a direction, and broken it down into smaller steps or stages.

 Some of the best assets to invest in include cash savings in a bank account, property, and securities investments.
 For most people, you will service these assets over a long time.